 Cerebral Palsy is the leading cause of childhood physical disability globally.
 The motor disorders of CP are often associated with musculoskeletal anomalies, of which hip displacement is the second most common abnormality after abnormalities of foot and ankle.
 Various radiological parameters have been described in the literature which detects and quantifies hip dysplasia, with MP being the current gold standard.
 This study aims to review these radiological indicators of hip dysplasia in children with cerebral palsy from the published literature.
-A literature search using PubMed, Embase, and Google Scholar was done on 15th June 2021 focusing on surveillance of hip dysplasia in cerebral palsy.
+A literature search using PubMed, Embassy, and Google Scholar was focusing on surveillance of hip dysplasia in cerebral palsy.
 The studies to be included were to have used anyone or more radiological parameter for detection of hip dysplasia with the use of any of the radiological methods.
-The initial search yielded 1184 results.
+The initial search yielded.
 After the screening of the abstracts and full texts, a final of 30 studies was included for this systematic review.
-The majority of the studies were graded as Level 3 evidence(16/30), followed by Level 2 studies(14/30).X-ray was the most common modality of detection of dysplasia followed by CT scan, ultrasonography, and arthrogram.
+The majority of the studies were graded as was the most common modality of detection of dysplasia followed by CT scan, ultrasonography, and arthrogram.
 The reproducibility of the various parameters shows good to excellent intraclass coefficients.
 Parameters other than MP can be used to screen hips in CP.
 This would be useful in patients in whom either the lateral acetabular edge is not discernible on a plain anteroposterior radiograph or there are issues in the positioning of the patient.
 Additional views and structures can be visualized which can lead to improved screening and planning.
 Further investigations are required to appreciate the full potential of these parameters and how they can be better utilized.
-Total hip arthroplasty is a very effective reconstructive surgery but is often associated with massive perioperative bleeding, which leads to anemia.
-Tranexamic acid(TXA)minimizes bleeding and the need transfusion.
-However, no universal standard TXA dosing regimen has been established.
-The objectives of this study were (1) whether there was a difference in the amount of decrease in perioperative mean hemoglobin(Hb)level between a single topical administration of TXA and intravenous and topical combination administration, and we also investigated whether there was a difference in the amount of decrease in the perioperative mean Hb level due to the difference in the local dose of TXA.
-We retrospectively reviewed 292 hips between June 2013 and October 2020.
-The decrease in Hb level(difference between the preoperative value and the 7-day postoperative value) was used to estimate total perioperative blood loss.